bcampbell/tb-notes/projects/techdebt.md

 - common filter actions
   - currently each folder type has their own implementation of filter actions.
   - should be a single place that handles it.

+- nsIMsgFolder.msgDatabase should _never_ be null.
+  - Bug 1795178 - "ForceDBClosed() should go away."
+  - load mork data on-the-fly if needed.
+  - simplifies soooo much code.
+  - windows filehandle limit issues go away.
+  - simplifies move to global DB.
+  - ditch DB caching and all the complications there.